bjones519/terraform-beginner-bootcamp-2023/README.md

 ## References
 **[Terraform CLI Installation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)**
+>Terraform CLI is installed for the project using a bash script [./bin/install-terraform-cli.sh](./bin/install-terraform-cli.sh)

 ### Working with environment variables
 - To list out all environment variables, use the `env` command